davidschinteie/davidschinteie.github.io/blog/web-articles/interview_questions.md

     - Why do we use it?
     - Pseudo-classes select regular elements but under certain conditions, like when their position relative to siblings or when they’re under a particular state.
     - Pseudo-elements effectively create new elements that are not specified in the markup of the document and can be manipulated much like a regular element.
 This introduces huge benefits for creating cool effects with minimal markup, also aiding significantly in keeping the presentation of the document out of the HTML and in CSS where it belongs.
+    - A pseudo-element is a ‘fake’ element, it isn’t really in the document with the ‘real’ ones.
+Pseudo-classes are like ‘fake’ classes that are applied to elements under certain conditions, much like how you would manipulate the classes of elements using JavaScript.
     - [Pseudo-classes vs pseudo-elements](https://www.growingwiththeweb.com/2012/08/pseudo-classes-vs-pseudo-elements.html)
  - What is `@root` in scss?

  - Can you tell me something about CSS methodologies?
 What methodology have you used so far?
  - What's the difference between reset and normalize?
 (Normalize.css preserves useful defaults rather than "unstyling" everything as reset is doing it.)

+### 4.2 CSS questions that I could be asked:
+  - What is a viewport?
+    - CSS viewport is defined as the visible area on a window screen
+    - we can use viewport height (`vh`) and viewport width (`vw`) as relative units (1vh is equal with 1% of viewport height)

 5. JS questions that I was asked: